mikhailbartashevich/ngCarcass/README.md

 	- npm install
 	- bower install
+	- change app/scripts/config.js file, use 'firebase-client-auth' key, use your firebase keys
 	- grunt dev (Development mode)

 To run app in production mode please change links in index.html to its production versions and run